Imagine a sprinter running an Olympic race. He’s competing in the 1600 meter run.

 Let’s say we want to start reading more.
 Do we set a goal to read 52 books this year and hold ourselves accountable, or to read 1 book a week?
 What about 25 pages per day?

-Those three seem like useful lessons, but here’s a challenge: Try synthesizing a new rule or idea of your own, combining the Goal Gradient Effect with at least one other psychological principle, and start testing it out in your personal life or in your organization.
+Those three seem like useful lessons, but here’s a challenge: Try synthesizing a new rule or idea of your own, combining the Goal Gradient Effect with at least one other psychological principle from The Psychology of Human Misjudgment, and start testing it out in your personal life or in your organization.
 Don’t let useful nuggets sit around; instead, start eating the broccoli.